aesthetic-suite/framework/docs/formats/web/css-in-js.md

-# JavaScript format
+# CSS-in-JS format

-The following format is provided when [compiling design tokens](../../compile-tokens.md) to JavaScript, primarily for CSS-in-JS solutions.
-The compiled output uses ECMASCript modules by default.
-If you prefer to use [CommonJS](https://nodejs.org/docs/latest/api/modules.html), use the `web-cjs` format.
+The following format is provided when [compiling design tokens](../../compile-tokens.md) for CSS-in-JS solutions.
+It currently supports 3 different targets:

+- `web-ts` for TypeScript.
+- `web-js` for JavaScript using ECMA modules.
+- `web-cjs` for JavaScript using CommonJS.

-The JavaScript format is different from other CSS-like formats, as it _does not_ generate a list of variables (design tokens), but instead generates a design system and theme hierarchy composed of classes.
+This format is different from other CSS-like formats, as it _does not_ generate a list of variables (design tokens), but instead generates a design system and theme hierarchy composed of classes.
 This layer is powered by the [@aesthetic/system](../../packages/system/README.md) package.

+For the remainder of this documentation, we'll use TypeScript as our format.

 ## File structure

-During compilation, an `index.js` file will be created based on the design system YAML configuration file.
-Additional `themes/<name>.js` files will be created for each theme configured in the YAML file.
+During compilation, an `index.ts` file will be created based on the design system YAML configuration file.
+Additional `themes/<name>.ts` files will be created for each theme configured in the YAML file.

 This would look something like the following: